linode/apl-docs/docs/inst-overview.md

 ## Install Otomi

 Use the Otomi Helm chart to install Otomi on your Kubernetes cluster.
-In order to guarantee exact outcomes, we strongly advise to follow the these steps:
+In order to guarantee exact outcomes, we strongly advise to follow these steps:

 - Check the [optional configuration](optional) options
 - Install Otomi using the [Helm chart](chart)